eclipse-ide/.github/projects.md

+# The different projects in the Eclipse IDE and their setup 🚀

 Contributing to open source can seem intimidating at first, but don’t worry!
 Getting involved in the Eclipse projects is actually straightforward, and you’ll be working with an awesome community.